-The Group operates online stores in our website and on WeChat mini-program and Tmall in China, which enable our customers to purchase NIKS medical skincare products 24-7 at their convenience.
-The Group is investing to enhance its presence in the China's e-commerce marketplaces in 2024 to reach out to more customers in China.
+The Group operates online stores in our website and on WeChat mini-program, which enable our customers to purchase NIKS medical skincare products 24-7 at their convenience.
+During FY2024, the Group set up new online shops in several e-commerce platforms, namely Shopee and Lazada in Singapore and Tmall in China.